 What kind of pizza will you find in Malta?
-Local pizzerias mostly serve Italian pizza, in some cases made by Italian chefs.
+Pizzerias in Malta mostly serve Italian pizza, in some cases made by Italian chefs.
 It's easy to find original Neapolitan pizza in Malta, with its thin and hand-tossed crust, good quality tomato sauce- originally with San Marzano tomatoes, and mozzarella di bufala Campana.
 Usual cheese used is mozzarella (or Buffalo mozzarella), pecorino romano and ricotta.
 Pizzerias in Malta usually import original cheeses from Italy, thus making the quality of the cheese very high and making the pizza taste like a traditional Italian one.

 Pizzerias usually offer a wide range of pizzas to satisfy everyone's taste buds.
 Capricciosas, BBQ chicken, funghi and Hawaiian pizzas, marinara, quattro formaggi, quattro stagioni and pepperoni pizzas are very common throughout various outlets.
 Whether you want it brimming with meat, seafood, or vegetables, you will definitely satisfy your appetite.
 If you're a foreigner on holiday in Malta we suggest you try out our traditional Maltese one.
-You'd be able to try out the authentic, fresh and unique flavours of Maltese cheeselets (gbejniet), sun dried tomatoes, Maltese sausages and olives.
+You'd be able to try out the authentic, fresh and unique flavours of Maltese cheeselets (gbejniet), sun-dried tomatoes, Maltese sausages and olives.
 Calzones (closed pizzas) are also renowned.
 Most pizza restaurants offer unique specials which would normally include a considerable number of both meat and vegetable toppings.
 Dessert pizzas are also gaining popularity.

 Despite all the possible options you can indulge in, some say the best way to judge a pizzeria is by ordering a Margherita in order to truly taste the quality of the crust, tomato sauce and cheese.

 If you feel like spending a night in with some tasty takeaway food, ordering a pizza will surely complete your night and satisfy your taste buds.
-Luckily, a multitude of pizzerias around Malta and Gozo offer takeaway and delivery options.
+Luckily, a multitude of pizzerias in Malta and Gozo offer takeaway and delivery options.
 Delivery fees are based on locality and amount spent.
 Some offer free delivery to certain localities or if a specific amount of money is spent.

 If dining in a casual pizzeria with live sports is what you feel like, then make sure you reserve a table especially if it's Friday or Saturday eve or if you're visiting places in Valletta, Sliema, St Julians and Bugibba which are usually very busy.
 Reservations for dining in, takeaway and delivery can be made via phone call or even online for specific pizzerias.
-Some are open evenings only, when pizza is mostly in demand, but it's fairly easy to find pizzerias open for lunch.
+Some are open evenings only, when pizza is mostly in demand, but it's fairly easy to find pizzerias in Malta open for lunch.

-Discover all the pizzerias around Malta and Gozo listed on Yellow and choose one near to you.
+Discover all the pizzerias in Malta and Gozo listed on Yellow and choose one near to you.
 Filter results according to your pizza and crust preference, location and services provided.
 Sink your teeth into a crunchy crust and let your taste buds indulge in its mouthwatering taste.